kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	 - Important: It's **hard to even impossible to fix errors**.
 Let's say we introduced a bug in the aggregation logic.
 Then how do we fix total counts after the bug was fixed?
 ##### Which approatch to choose?
  - we need interviewer to help us make a decision, we should ask interviewer about expected data delay, time between when event happened and when it was processed.
-	 - If it should be no more than several minutes, we must aggregate data on the fly, this is called batch data.
+	 - If it should be no more than several minutes, we must **aggregate data on the fly**, this is called **batch data**.
-	 - if several hours is ok, then we can store raw events and process them in the background, this is known as stream data processing.
+	 - if several hours is ok, then we can **store raw events and process them in the background**, this is known as **stream data processing.**
  - we can also combine both approaches which makes a lot of sense for many systems out there.
-	 - we will store raw events, and because there are so many of the, we will store events for several days or weeks only.
-And then purge old data, and we will also calculate and store numbers in real-time.
+	 - we will store raw events, and because there are so many of the, we will **store events for several days or weeks only**.
+And then **purge old data**, and we will also **calculate and store numbers in real-time**.
 So that statistics is available for users right away, by storing both raw events and aggreated data we get the best of both words: Fast Read, ability to aggregate data differently and re-calculate statistics if there were bugs or failures on a real-time path.
 	 - But there is a price to pay for all the flexibility, the system becomes more complex and expensive.
 #### Where we store the data
 - Interviewer wants to know specific database name and why we make this choice, you should know both SQL and NoSQL database can scale and perform well, so we should evaulate both types.
 Here is what we should recall non-functional requirements: Scalability, performance and availability, we should evaluate databases against these requirements.